Enpass vs 1Password: which takes the lead?

 1Password’s extension is available for all the major browsers: Chrome, Safari, Firefox, Edge, and Brave.
 Whichever one it is, the extension can be added with just a click.

 However, don’t expect to have the full spectrum of functionalities at your fingertips.
 Instead, like most browser extensions in the market, 1Password’s extension has its functionalities heavily tied to its web app.
-On the extension alone, you can generate, save, and autofill passwords as well as payment details.
+Nonetheless, I appreciated 1Password's extension for its comprehensive functionality and seamless integration with the desktop app.
+Enpass's minimalist approach was less appealing, as I found it lacking essential features.

 Meanwhile, Enpass’ browser extension is available for Chrome, Firefox, Safari, Edge, and Vivaldi.
 And, just like 1Password, installation is as simple as a click.